 What is anemia?

-Anemia is a medical term referring to a reduced number of circulating red blood cells (RBC's), hemoglobin (Hb), or both.
-It is not a specific disease but rather it is the result of some other disease process or condition.
+Anemia is a medical term referring to a reduced number of circulating red blood cells (RBCs), hemoglobin (Hb or Hgb), or both.
+It is not a specific disease, but rather it is the result of some other disease process or condition.

 Red blood cells are produced in the bone marrow and are released into the blood where they circulate for approximately two months.
 As they age or become damaged, they are removed from the bloodstream.
 Their components are then recycled to form new red blood cells.
 The number of red blood cells may become reduced because of decreased production or increased loss of red blood cells.

-Hemoglobin delivers oxygen to the cells and tissues of the body, and an anemic patient will suffer from symptoms related to a lack of oxygen.
+Hemoglobin delivers oxygen to the cells and atissues of the body, and a cat that is anemic will suffer from symptoms related to a lack of oxygen.

 What are the signs of anemia?